legendarycode3/onchain-betting-contract/README.md

    * The full pot is transferred to the winner.
    * The bet status progresses through `Resolved` and finally `Claimed`.
 4. ****Refund Phase****
-   * If the bet has not been locked,
+   * If the bet has not been locked, participants may request a refund.

 ## Why This Matters (Onchain Betting Smart Contract)